 05 of 10

 Because wood has similar characteristics to a sponge, wood can easily absorb odors from other objects, such as pungent items stored in a drawer.
 In extreme cases, the wood can become so saturated with the odor that one might be tempted to throw out the piece of furniture because of the smell.
-Instead, try some of these ideas for removing the offending odors from the wood.
+Instead, try some of these ideas for removing odors from the wood.

 06 of 10